 I do love me some sour cream muffins though!

-These muffins are made without oil because butter is rich in flavor and these muffins need all they can get!
+These muffins are made with butter and not oil because butter is rich in flavor and these babies need all they can get!

 The salt in this recipe is very important because not only does it add flavor, it enhances flavor as well.
 Sweet baked goods always need salt so don’t shy away from it!

 Don’t be alarmed by the amount of vanilla extract either.
-It is also needed for flavor.
+This helps to replicate that authentic bakery taste and smell.

-It’s little things like this that make these homemade choc chip muffins so much better than the ones at the cafe.
+It’s little things like this that make these homemade choc chip muffins just as good, if not better than the ones at the cafe.